FuelLabs/fuel-core/docs/architecture.md

 Special care was also taken in this design approach to keep implementation details regarding synchronization primitives or proprietary async runtime requirements out of any public interfaces (No channels!).

+Summary:

+ - Business logic with many external dependencies should be segmented where possible into separate domain crates
+ - Domain crates define "Ports" (traits) for external dependencies that aren't strictly of concern to the business logic.
+ - Domain crates should aim to be as pure as possible and have minimal dependencies, and not depend on each other.
+ - Adapters implement Ports.
+They are for integrating with the "real-world" dependencies like using other domain modules, implementing serialization logic, or calling a database.
+ - Adapters should either reside in the top-level crate ("fuel-core") or in their own crates.
+This prevents the domains from being polluted by dependencies with large compile times or unstable interfaces.
+This allows for libraries like networking, third-party SDKs, or database drivers to be swapped out without breaking our core domain specific logic.

 ## Domains:

 ```mermaid